 Follow this link to create Redis database

-To install RedisInsight on your local system, you need to first download the software from Redis Labs website.
+To install RedisInsight on your local system, you need to first download the software from the Redis website.

 Click this link to access a form that allows you to select the operating system of your choice.